Law Enforcement Instructor Training

 "SHORT, FOCUSED, CONTINUOUS TRAINING SEGMENTS INCREASE RETENTION."

-With the Online Training System, officers can train on their own, at their own pace.
+With the Online Training System, officers can regularly train on their own, at their own pace.
 It breaks down multiple complex processes into easy to understand steps that are quickly mastered in the correct sequence.
-As a dynamic dry-fire training program, there are no limitations on when and where officers can train.
+The Online Training System is a dynamic, LMS-based dry-fire training program, and there are no limitations on when and where officers can train!

 The D.R.A.W.
 School Online Training System is a training platform that allows officers to train individually on their own or to allow a department to assign training courses to take.
 To learn more about the Online Training System, click below.

-*All in-person and online D.R.A.W.
-School training courses are for sworn law enforcement officers and instructors, law enforcement affiliated college training programs, military, NRC security teams and other armed professionals only.
+*PLEASE NOTE- All in-person and online D.R.A.W.
+School training courses are for sworn law enforcement officers and instructors, law enforcement affiliated college training programs, NRC security teams, and related professionally armed security teams.
 Credentials will be required to have access to these courses.
-To find out if you or your organization qualify to attend or subscribe, please send your request via contact page.
+To find out if you or your organization qualify to attend or subscribe, please contact us.